superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Thornvine Elemental | 0.252593 | Plant-like creature with a body of twisted vines and thorns          | Overgrown ruins and dense jungles  | Rapidly grows and controls surrounding plant life              |
 | Plasma Serpent      | 0.243241 | Snake-like creature made of crackling energy                         | Electrical storms and power plants | Feeds on electrical currents and can short-circuit technology  |

-"Branching with vibrating tendrils", "Plant-like creature with a body of twisted vines and thorns", "Snake-like" -- for sure these descriptions share some common theme.
+Our results all (appropriately) have similar appearances - "Branching with vibrating tendrils", "Plant-like creature with a body of twisted vines and thorns", "Snake-like".

-Let's search by "habitat" and "behaviour" simultaneously:
+Now, let's do another search, ignoring appearance, and looking instead for monsters that are similar in terms of "habitat" and "behavior" simultaneously:

 ```python
 weights = {